Nana (entertainer): 2009–2013: Debut with After School and Orange Caramel

-In November 2009, Nana debuted in After School along with Raina as third generation members with the release of After School's second EP, Because of You.
-In June 2010, Nana, along with After School members Raina and Lizzy, formed a sub-unit called Orange Caramel.
+In November 2009 Nana debuted in After School along with Raina as third-generation members with the release of After School's second EP, Because of You.
+In June 2010 Nana, along with After School members Raina and Lizzy, formed a sub-unit called Orange Caramel.

-In July 2011, Nana was part of the After School sub-unit A.S.
+In July 2011 Nana was part of the After School sub-unit A.S.
 Red along with After School members Kahi, Jungah and Uee, releasing the single "In the Night Sky".
 In September 2011, she was chosen as the main model for the Tokyo Girls Collection fashion show.

-In March 2012, Nana again modeled for the Tokyo Girls Collection, walking the S/S 2012 show.
+In March 2012 Nana again modeled for the Tokyo Girls Collection, walking the S/S 2012 show.
 She was also a model for the Japanese fashion show Girls' Award and Park Yoon-yoo's Seoul Fashion Walk S/S 2012.
 In June 2012, After School released their fifth maxi-single Flashback.
 Nana has a solo song on it titled "Eyeline".
-In December she joined fellow K-pop stars Hyolyn, Hyuna, Hyoseong, and Nicole to form super group Dazzling Red for SBS Gayo Daejun, performing the song "This Person".
+In December she joined fellow K-pop stars Hyolyn, Hyuna, Hyoseong, and Nicole to form the super group Dazzling Red for SBS Gayo Daejun, performing the song "This Person".
 She also became the endorsement model for the biggest diet brand in Korea, Juvis.
-Nana was also a permanent panelist on the Japanese fashion TV show, Tokyo Brandnew Girls.
+Nana was also a permanent panelist on the Japanese fashion TV show Tokyo Brandnew Girls.

-In 2013, she walked the runway for a-nation's “NYLON” fashion show.
+In 2013 she walked the runway for a-nation's "NYLON" fashion show.
 The same year, Nana collaborated with Electroboyz on their single "Ma Boy 3".
 In December 2013, Nana gained global recognition when she placed second on the Independent Critics List of 100 Most Beautiful Faces of 2013.
-She rose to the #1 position in 2014, and placed first again in 2015.
+She rose to the No. 1 position in 2014 and placed first again in 2015.